 It’s the first place I’ve found Sand-cherries growing in Buffalo County.
 They grow over and around the exposed rocks on the steepest parts of the prairie.

 These are clumps of Prairie Larkspur (Delphinium carolinianum) leaves.
-I was hoping they were Pasqueflower leaves, but I don’t think they are.

 My favorite find was a Great Spangled Fritillary caterpillar on a Birds-foot Violet plant.
 Fritillary caterpillars eat violets but are usually very shy and difficult to find.